Threat Actors Push ClickFix Fake Browser Updates Using Stolen Credentials

 Key findings

-• GoDaddy Security Researchers have noticed an increasing trend of threat actors using swarms of fake WordPress plugins to infect website visitors with malware.
+• GoDaddy Security Researchers have noticed an increasing trend of threat actors using swarms of fake WordPress plugins to infect website visitors with malware and steal credentials.

 • Fake plugins inject JavaScript for ClickFix Fake Browser Updates that use blockchain and smart contracts to obtain and deliver malicious payloads.